OpenNMS/opennms/opennms-container/horizon/CONFD_README.md

     useSystemProxy: false
 ```

 Config specified will be written to `etc/opennms.properties.d/_confd.slack.properties`.
+Check the docs for detailed information about the Slack configuration parameters.